-In transactions with the Company's joint ventures, the Company recognized revenues of \$10 million relating to management fees and other charges (2015 - \$6 million).
+In transactions with the Company's joint ventures, the Company recognized revenues of \$5 million relating to management fees and other charges (2016 - \$10 million).

-In transactions with the Company's group pension plans, the Company paid occupancy costs of \$8 million relating to property owned by the pension plans (2015 - \$8 million).
+In transactions with the Company's group pension plans, the Company paid occupancy costs of \$8 million relating to property owned by the pension plans (2016 - \$8 million).

-The Company incurred \$2 million in advertising, promotion and other expenses from an entity related through common control (2015 - \$2 million).
+The Company received \$1 million (2016 - nil) in electricity and gas sales revenue and incurred \$2 million in advertising, promotion and other expenses from entities related through common control (2016 - \$2 million).